It’s all too common to complain about how little time we have to get something done or how we’re not the best at time management.

 It’s a common practice for managers to delegate their admin duties to their assistants or just someone else in the company.
 This saves them A LOT of time.

-You don’t have to be a manager though to better sort out your responsibilities.
-A blog writer, for example, can have the designer to put together a bunch of illustrations instead of spending considerably more time than the designer would on the same task.
+You don’t have to be a manager to sort out your responsibilities better.
+A blog writer, for example, can have the designer put together a bunch of illustrations instead of spending considerably more time than the designer would on the same task.

-The other way around, the writer will be able to create a new article for the company’s blog much faster than a designer with no writing experience.
+The other way around, the writer can create a new article for the company’s blog much faster than a designer with no writing experience.
 You already know your skills, so put them to good use to avoid overwork and deliver quality within every task.

 So, how are you going to spend your next week?